Part of the Travel section of A Better Guide to Běijīng’s Practical A–Z

 International rail services (including Hong Kong)

-Tickets for the daily service to Kowloon in Hong Kong must be bought at Běijīng West Station but at a signposted office on level 2 of the main building (through the main front door and X-ray machines) rather than at the main ticket office.
-This will likely remain true when high-speed services are finally connected.
+Tickets for the standard daily service to Kowloon in Hong Kong must be bought at Běijīng West Station but at a signposted office on level 2 of the main building (through the main front door and X-ray machines) rather than at the main ticket office.
+In September 2018 this service was joined by trains on the new high-speed rail link direct to the new West Kowloon station taking well under half the time.

 Twice-weekly trains to Hanoi in Vietnam (change at Nánníng and again at the border) also depart from Běijīng West, but tickets for these service are not available in the station, but over the years at an assortment of points outside the station to the east, including an unmarked free-standing kiosk and a counter inside a bank.
 They’re now available at China Railway Travel Service, Building 20, Běi Fēngwō Lù 30 (北蜂窝路30号, 院20特), t 5182 6541, 9am–4.30pm.
 This is on the northeast corner of the junction with Liánhuā Chí Dōng Lú, which is to the east of the north side of the station.